-Models In Engineering is a four-week online course that will teach you how to select appropriate approaches to modeling, how to evaluate models, and how to use models to make better engineering decisions in your projects.
+Models In Engineering is a four-week online course that will teach you how to select appropriate modeling approaches, evaluate models, and utilize them to make better engineering decisions in your projects.

-The course teaches learners to navigate the unique flaws inherent in every model.
-The correct choice of model demands careful consideration and evaluation of environment and context, as well as understanding verification and validation requirements.
-Models allow us to forecast the behavior of complex systems before they are built and tested, providing stakeholders with answers to the questions necessary to move projects forward.
+The course emphasizes the need to navigate the inherent flaws present in every model.
+Making the correct choice of model requires careful consideration and evaluation of the environment, context, and verification and validation requirements.
+Models enable us to forecast the behavior of complex systems before they are physically built and tested, providing stakeholders with essential answers to move projects forward.

-The course is well-suited for engineers and other professionals in the aerospace, automotive, defense, consumer appliances, manufacturing, and related industries; as well as systems engineering professionals, directors, or senior managers looking to innovate and optimize their operational, manufacturing, and design systems.
+This course is well-suited for engineers and professionals in industries such as aerospace, automotive, defense, consumer appliances, manufacturing, and related fields.
+It also benefits systems engineering professionals, directors, or senior managers seeking to innovate and optimize their operational, manufacturing, and design systems.

-The first weeks of the course will focus on defining and constructing models.
-You will learn how to characterize models and make decisions using them, and explore fidelity and credibility, optimization, and sensitivity considerations.
-You will examine the Columbia Accident Investigation Board Report and critically and compassionately analyze the model’s credibility, fidelity, and the decision-making process used in the mission.
+The initial weeks of the course focus on defining and constructing models, understanding their characterization, and utilizing them for decision-making.
+You will explore concepts such as fidelity, credibility, optimization, and sensitivity considerations.
+Through a critical analysis of the Columbia Accident Investigation Board Report, you will assess the credibility, fidelity, and decision-making process associated with the mission.

-In the middle weeks of the course, you will investigate how models can be combined to improve their scope or decision-making capability, along with the challenges of doing so.
-You will apply the concepts to example models from your own industry.
+In the middle weeks, you will delve into combining models to enhance their scope and decision-making capabilities, while addressing the challenges that arise.
+You will apply these concepts to example models from your own industry.

-The course’s final weeks will focus specifically on verification and validation of models to ensure fitness of purpose.
-You will develop a verification and validation framework and determine the techniques best suited for testing your models.
+The final weeks of the course concentrate specifically on verification and validation of models to ensure their fitness for purpose.
+You will develop a framework for verification and validation and determine the most suitable techniques to test your models.

 For more information, please visit the following resources: